adamantonis/FinBox/README.md

 Step 9.
 Type 'bower install' to install all the front end packages required for the app to run - see finbox/bower.json

 Step 10.
-Type npm start to start FinBox app and you are good to go!
+Type 'npm start' to start FinBox app and you are good to go!

 Step 11.
 Go to your browser and open the link eg. http://localhost:3000/, where 3000 is the port that the server is currently listening to, see finbox/finbox.js to adjust the port accordingly